 Calcium / Alkalinity Test Kit

-If your saltwater aquarium is primarily intended for fish or soft corals, you can relax about monitoring calcium and alkalinity levels.
+If your 20 gallon saltwater tank is primarily intended for fish or soft corals, you can relax about monitoring calcium and alkalinity levels.
 In such cases, regular water changes should provide the necessary nutrients and parameters these corals require.

 However, if you plan to keep SPS (small polyp stony) and LPS (large polyp stony) corals, it’s crucial to maintain sufficient calcium and alkalinity levels to support their skeletal growth.
 This kit allows you to determine the ballpark values of these parameters in your saltwater, enabling you to gauge when additional dosing is required or if you may have been overdosing.